kubernetes/website/content/en/blog/_posts/grokkin-the-docs.md

 When I said that to my former colleagues, the response was a healthy dose of skepticism and lots of laughter.
-It seems that many developers, as well as managers, don't really know what tech writers contributing to open source projects actually do.
+It seems that many developers, as well as managers, don't fully know what tech writers contributing to open source projects actually do.
 Having done both development and technical writing for the better part of 22 years, I've noticed that tech writers are valued far less than software developers of comparative standing.